Cross-scale predictive dictionaries: Experimental results

-\paragraph{Summary.} Table \ref{table:imtime} and Figure \ref{fig:plots} quantify the performance of the proposed signal model and those obtained using K-SVD for a wide range of parameters as well as signals.
-Across the board, we observe that the proposed framework provides approximations that are as good as those obtained with K-SVD, but with speedups that are $4-10\times$ for small-sized problems and $20-110\times$ for larger problems.
+Table \ref{table:model} and Figures \ref{fig:im_plots}, \ref{fig:vid_plots} and \ref{fig:lf_plots} quantify the performance of the proposed signal model and those obtained using K-SVD for a wide range of parameters as well as signals.
+Across the board, we observe that the proposed framework provides accuracies that are as good as those obtained with K-SVD, but with speedups that are $4-10\times$ for small-sized problems and $20-110\times$ for larger problems.
 The speedups obtained are comparable to results in \cite{ayremlou2014fast} with higher approximation accuracies for our proposed method.

-As a result of speed up of the sparse coding step, we get significant speed ups during the training phase ($2-40\times$) using modified K-SVD, which makes it feasible to deal with very large scale problems.
+As a result of speed up of the sparse coding step, we also get significant speed ups during the training phase ($2-40\times$) using modified K-SVD, which makes it feasible to deal with very large problems.

-\section{Conclusion and discussions}
+\section{Conclusion and Discussions}

-We presented a signal model that enables the cross scale predictability for visual signals.
+We presented a signal model that enables cross scale predictability for visual signals.
 Our method is particularly appealing because of the simple extension to the existing OMP and K-SVD algorithms while providing significant speed ups at little or no loss in accuracy.
 The computational gains provided by our algorithm are especially significant for problems involving high-dimensional dictionaries with a large number of atoms.

-\paragraph{Beyond two scales.} All our experiments are in the setting of two-scale dictionaries.
-Extending them to more scales will give significant speedups for very large dictionaries for high-dimensional problems.
-However, with increasing problem size, the size of training dataset also grows significantly and can potentially become a bottleneck towards the training of stable dictionaries.
+We also believe that the proposed cross scale predictive models can be incorporated with other structural modifications to sparse dictionaries.
+One such example is that of convolutional sparse coding \cite{yang2010supervised,heide2015fast,bristow2013fast}, where each dictionary atom is a convolutional filter and, unlike a patch-based method, the method approximates the sparse coefficients for an entire image.
+Using cross scale predictive modeling on top would in principle lead to runtime speedups.